hayden621/volley/README.md

 # Core Class
-ApiPool - Centralized pool for api request queue CookieHelper - For handling cookies in request header (not normally required) GeneralRequest - Mother class for all request object GeneralResponse - Mother class for all response object GenericApiHelper - A generic helper class to make api call SharedPreferenceHelper - For storing cookies in shared preference
+1.ApiPool - Centralized pool for api request queue 2.CookieHelper - For handling cookies in request header (not normally required) 3.GeneralRequest - Mother class for all request object 4.GeneralResponse - Mother class for all response object 5.GenericApiHelper - A generic helper class to make api call 6.SharedPreferenceHelper - For storing cookies in shared preference

 # Sample API call with Core classes
 At MainActivity, make API call to https://reqres.in/api/users/2 with response as below, then display returned first and last name